students

 Job Description:

-Hours/Work Schedule:
+Hours/Work Schedule: make your own schedule

 Work Study?: No

-Number of Positions Available: n/a
+Number of Positions Available: 15

-Department Contact Name: Norford Fahie
+Department Contact Name: Deion Sutton

 Department Contact Email: dsutton35@gatech.edu